bio-ontology-research-group/similarityonMGI/README.md

 # similarityonMGI
-This repository contains data and scripts to evaluate semantic similarity between two given entity (e.g. genes and diseases) based on their phenotypes.
+This repository contains data and scripts to analize semantic similarity between two given entities (e.g. genes and diseases) based on their phenotypes.

-GENE-DISEASE Prediction:
+**EXAMPLE 1) GENE-DISEASE Prediction:**

-This is based on similarity between gene-phenotypes and disease-phenotypes on the MGI gene-disease datasets
+Gene-disease associations can be predicted based on the similarity between gene-phenotypes and disease-phenotypes and evaluation can be done on the MGI gene-disease dataset.

-Script to calculate resnik similarity:
+simMGI.groovy

-simMGI.groovy   (this script utilizes: phenomenet (lightPhenomeNET-inferred.owl) and gene-phenotypes (MGI.gene-phenotypes.4sim.txt) and disease-phenotypes (HPO.disease-phenotypes.txt)
+This script calculates the Resnik similarity between genes and diseases.

-AUC calculation on gold standard:
+It utilizes: phenomenet (lightPhenomeNET-inferred.owl) and gene-phenotypes (MGI.gene-phenotypes.4sim.txt) and disease-phenotypes (HPO.disease-phenotypes.txt)

-Gold standards containing gene-disease:
+MGI.human.gene-disease.dict 	and MGI.ortholog.gene-disease.dict

-MGI.human.gene-disease.dict
+These are the gold standards containing gene-disease associations

-MGI.ortholog.gene-disease.dict
+get_auc_phenomNet.py

-get_auc_phenomNet.py calculates the AUC on the gold standards.
+This script calculates the AUC on the gold standards

 steps to follow: